CAT 2025 Questions on Percentage with Tricks, Formulas & Practice Strategy

 Question 3:

-In an election between two candidates, the candidate who got 57% of valid votes won by a majority of 420 votes.
+In an election between two candidates, the candidate who got 57% of the valid votes won by a majority of 420 votes.
 Find the total valid votes.

 Options: